How To Edit Your WordPress User Profile

 5 – Toolbar

-The Toolbar displays at the very top of your Admin screen and provides you (and your registered users) with access to a number of administrative functions, features, information and “quick links” to other areas of your site …
+The WordPress Toolbar is located at the very top of your Administration screen and provides you (and your registered users) with access to a range of useful admin functions, features, information and “quick links” to other areas of your site …

-Important: Leave the “Show Toolbar when viewing site” check box ticked to display the Admin Toolbar in your WP administration area.
+Note: Leave the “Show Toolbar when viewing site” check box enabled to display the Admin Toolbar in your WP dashboard area.

 Profile > Name